-- 4. Motion system Verify that the drive is powered and enabled.
+- 3. Wiring Verify the wiring to the stepper motor is correct.
+Remember the signal ground connection from the PLC to the motion system is required. - 4.
+Motion system Verify that the drive is powered and enabled.
 To verify the motion system is working, you can use Mode 60 operation (normal PLC inputs/outputs) as shown in the test program below.
 With it, you can manually control Y0 and Y1 with X0 and X1, respectively.
 Using an input simulator is ideal for this type of manual debugging.
 With the switches you can single-step the motor in either direction.
-If the motor will not move with this simple control, Mode 30 operation will not be possible until the problem with the motor drive system or wiring is corrected. - 5.
-Memory Error -HSIO configuration parameters are stored in the CPU system memory.
+If the motor will not move with this simple control, Mode 30 operation will not be possible until the problem with the motor drive system or wiring is corrected.

+5. Memory Error - HSIO configuration parameters are stored in the CPU system memory.
 Corrupted data in this memory area can sometimes interfere with proper HSIO operation.
 If all other corrective actions fail, initializing the scratchpad memory may solve the problem.
-With DirectSOFT, select the PLC menu, then Setup, then Initialize Scratchpad.
+With DirectSOFT5, select the PLC menu, then Setup, then Initialize Scratchpad.